Poké Ball Plus

-The Poké Ball Plus is a video game controller for the Nintendo Switch.
+The Poké Ball Plus is a video game controller for the Nintendo Switch and Nintendo Switch 2.
 It was developed and manufactured by Nintendo and released on November 16, 2018.
-It is based on a Poké Ball, a device used in the Pokémon fictional universe to catch Pokémon.
-The controller is compatible with the video games Pokémon GO, Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!, and Pokémon Sword and Shield.
+It is based on the Poké Ball, a fictional device integral to the Pokémon media franchise.
+The controller is compatible with the video games Pokémon GO, Pokémon: Let's Go, Pikachu!, Pokémon: Let's Go, Eevee!, and Pokémon Sword and Shield.
 It substitutes the ball's button for an analog stick that can be pressed inwards to function as the A button, while a hidden button atop the ball acts as the B button.
 It also contains motion sensors to simulate throwing the ball, HD Rumble feedback, and LEDs and speakers to mimic a Pokémon being caught.
 It has further functionality as a Pokémon GO Plus, allowing players to catch Pokémon without using their phone directly.
-The legendary Pokémon Mew is included digitally with every Poké Ball Plus.
+The mythical Pokémon Mew is included digitally with every Poké Ball Plus.
 The controller received positive reviews from critics, who highly recommended it to fans of the franchise due to its high quality, despite its lack of functionality elsewhere.

 Features

 Each controller contains an accelerometer, gyro sensor, HD Rumble, speakers, and LEDs.
 They can function in a similar manner to a Joy-Con while being used with the Nintendo Switch games.

-While it can be used as a full one-handed controller in Let's Go, its compatibility with Sword and Shield is more limited, with the player able to use it to unlock Mew, as well as load Pokémon into it and take them for a walk to earn bonus item rewards.
+While it can be used as a full one-handed controller in Let's Go, its compatibility with Sword and Shield is more limited, with the player able to use it to register Mew, which can also be done in the former.
+The controller, however, is only able to dispense one Mew per controller.
+It is also able to load Pokémon into it and take them for a walk to earn bonus item rewards.